Blog / Display a modal using Vue and its Teleport component

 TL;DR:How to quickly implement a modal with Vue using its built-in Teleport component.

 You will find the source code via this Github Repository.
-Learn more on Capsules or X.
+Find out more on Capsules, X or Bluesky.

 While using a modal might seem obvious on a website, its implementation can sometimes be complex.
 To simplify this task, the Vue framework has introduced its built-in component <Teleport>